Passing arguments to Meson#

 [tool.meson-python.args]

-setup = ['-Doption=false', '-Dfeature=enable', '-Dvalue=42']
+setup = ['-Doption=false', '-Dfeature=enabled', '-Dvalue=42']

 compile = ['-j4']